meysius/docs/docker/README.md

 # OR tag it while building

 $ docker build -t dockerid/nameyouwant:version .
+# version can be latest and then when using it you dont need to specify it
 ```
+- In order to build this image, docker creates intermediate images with every step and caches them5.
 - If your docker file is named `Dockerfile.dev` you should do:
 ```
 $ docker build -f Dockerfile.dev .